AutoMachine0/Auto-GNAS/README.md

 ```

 ## API for GNN Search
-This is the top-level API of AutoGNAS, users can use the default search algorithm to achieve different graph tasks
+This is the top-level API of Auto-GNAS, users can use the default search algorithm to achieve different graph tasks

 ```python